-- Providing primary and preventive care and acting as the Participant's advocate - Providing, recommending and arranging for care - Documenting all care rendered in a complete and accurate encounter record that meets or exceeds the DHS data specifications - Maintaining continuity of each Participant's healthcare - When needed, effectively communicating with the Participant by using (free of charge to the Participant): - Sign language interpreters for those who are deaf or hard of hearing - o Oral interpreters for those individuals with LEP - Making referrals for specialty care and other medically necessary services, both covered and non-covered by the plan - Maintaining a current medical record for the Participant, including documentation of all services provided to the Participant by the PCP, as well as any specialty or referral services - Arranging for Behavioral Health Services covered through the Behavioral Health MCOs - Allow PA Health & Wellness direct access (not via vendor) to medical records for the purpose of data collection initiatives, such as HEDIS and other contractual, regulatory or other programs
+- Providing primary and preventive care, acting as the Participant's advocate, and providing, recommending, and arranging for services. - Documenting all care rendered in a complete and accurate encounter record that meets or exceeds the DHS data specifications - Maintaining continuity of each Participant's healthcare - Communicating effectively with the Participant by using specialized interpretive services for Participants who are deaf and blind, and oral interpreters for those Participants with LEP when needed.
+Interpreter services must be free of charge to the Participant and the PCP cannot require family members to be used for interpretation. - Making referrals for specialty care and other Medically Necessary services, both in and outof-plan. - Maintaining a current medical and other service record for the Participant, including documentation of all services provided to the Participant by the PCP, as well as any specialty or referral services. - Coordinating BH Services by working with BH-MCOs as specified in Exhibit H, Coordination with the BH-MCOs. - Allow PA Health & Wellness direct access (not via vendor) to medical records for the purpose of data collection initiatives, such as HEDIS and other contractual, regulatory or other programs